You better watch out this holiday season. Scammers are out to take advantage of you.

 Free gift cards

 Watch out for emails with offers for free gift cards—even if the emails appear to come from legitimate companies.
 Scammers send these phishing emails in an attempt to get your personal information.
 This scam also can appear as a text message with a link to claim a free gift card or prize.
 Whatever you do, don’t click on the links or respond to these messages.
+They might download malware onto your computer or device or send you to a fake site that aims to steal your personal information.

 Scammers take advantage of people’s generosity during the holiday season by creating fake charities or pretending to be people in need.
 Be wary of any organization that pressures you to make a donation on the spot, requests to be paid in cash or by gift card or wire transfer, that won’t provide specifics about how your money will be used or promises you’ll win a sweepstakes if you donate.